lutsen/lagan/README.md

-Searching objects of a Lagan model
+Searching entries of a Lagan model
 ----------------------------------

 Each Lagan content model can be searched using the Search controller.
 The search controller is part of the [Lagan Core](https://packagist.org/packages/lagan/core) repository.